 CRISPY KASSLER

-Pat the pork dry with paper towel.
+Pat the Pork dry with paper towel.
 Using a sharp knife, make a few shallow incisions along the fat to prevent the meat from buckling during frying.
 Return the pan to a medium-high heat.
 When hot, sear the pork fat-side down for 3-5 minutes until crispy.
 (It doesn’t need oil, it will render its own fat!)
 Fry for 3-4 minutes per side until cooked through and glossy.
 During the final minute, baste with a knob of butter and the Spanish Rub to taste.
 Remove on completion (leaving the meat juices in the pan) and set aside to rest for 5 minutes before serving.

 FINAL TOUCHES

 When the pumpkin is cooked, drain and return to the pot.
 Add a knob of butter or coconut oil (optional), and mash with a fork or potato masher until smooth and combined.
 If too thick, loosen with a splash of milk or water.
 Replace the lid and set aside to keep warm until serving.
-Return the pan to the heat and fry the peas for 2-3 minutes until warmed through and coated.
+Return the pan to the heat and fry the Peas for 2-3 minutes until warmed through and coated.
 On completion, transfer to a salad bowl.
-Toss through the rinsed green leaves, cucumber half-moons, baby tomatoes, and honey-mustard dressing to taste.
+Toss through the rinsed green leaves, Cucumber half-moons, baby tomatoes, and honey-mustard dressing to taste.

 DIG IN

-Plate up the smoky pork kassler and side with hearty helpings of pumpkin mash and garden salad.
+Plate up the smoky Pork kassler and side with hearty helpings of pumpkin mash and garden salad.
 Garnish with the toasted pumpkin seeds and the origanum leaves.
 Good work, Chef!

 PUMP UP THE PUMPKIN